Kong/terraform-provider-konnect/docs/resources/ai_gateway_auth_strategy.md

 - `cache_ttl_resurrect` (Number) The resurrection ttl in seconds.
 - `cache_user_info` (Boolean) Cache the user info requests.
 Default: true
 - `claims_forbidden` (List of String) If given, these claims are forbidden in the token payload.
-- `client_alg` (List of String) Algorithm to use for `client_secret_jwt` or `private_key_jwt` authentication.
+- `client_alg` (List of String) The algorithm to use for client_secret_jwt (only HS***) or private_key_jwt authentication.
 - `client_arg` (String) The client to use for this request (the selection is made with a request parameter with the same name).
 Default: "client_id"
-- `client_auth` (List of String) Client authentication methods used with the identity provider.
+- `client_auth` (List of String) The default OpenID Connect client authentication method is 'client_secret_basic' (using 'Authorization: Basic' header), 'client_secret_post' (credentials in body), 'client_secret_jwt' (signed client assertion in body), 'private_key_jwt' (private key-signed assertion), 'tls_client_auth' (client certificate), 'self_signed_tls_client_auth' (self-signed client certificate), and 'none' (no authentication).
 - `client_credentials_param_type` (List of String) Where to look for the client credentials: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search from the HTTP request body.
 Default: ["body","header","query"]
-- `client_id` (List of String) An array of strings representing the client id for the OpenID Connect provider.
+- `client_id` (List of String) The client id(s) that the plugin uses when it calls authenticated endpoints on the identity provider.
-When multiple values are provided, the client ID and secrets pairs correspond based on their locations in the array.
 - `client_jwk` (Attributes List) The JWK used for the private_key_jwt authentication. (see [below for nested schema](#nestedatt--openid_connect--config--client_jwk))
-- `client_secret` (List of String) An array of strings representing the client secret for the OpenID Connect provider.
+- `client_secret` (List of String) The client secret.
-When multiple values are provided, the client ID and secrets pairs correspond based on their locations in the array.
 - `cluster_cache_redis` (Attributes) (see [below for nested schema](#nestedatt--openid_connect--config--cluster_cache_redis))
 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
-If set, the plugin will share introspection cache with nodes configured with the same strategy backend. possible known values include one of ["off", "redis"]; Default: "off"
+If set, the plugin will share cache with nodes configured with the same strategy backend.
+Currentlly only introspection cache is shared. possible known values include one of ["off", "redis"]; Default: "off"
-- `consumer_by` (List of String) Consumer fields used when mapping a token claim to a Kong consumer.
-Default: ["username","custom_id"]
+- `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
+Default: ["custom_id","username"]
-- `consumer_claims` (List of List of String) An array containing an array of string paths representing the location of the claim in a nested object.
+- `consumer_claims` (List of List of String) The claims used for consumer mapping.
+Each entry represents a claim path inside the token payload.
+The paths are evaluated in order, and the first matching claim is used.
-For example, to map to user.info.id, set [ "user", "info", "id" ].
 - `consumer_groups_claim` (List of String) The claim used for consumer groups mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `consumer_groups_optional` (Boolean) Do not terminate the request if consumer groups mapping fails.
 Default: false
 - `consumer_optional` (Boolean) Do not terminate the request if consumer mapping fails.
 Default: false
-- `credential_claim` (List of String) Claim path used to derive virtual credentials when consumer mapping is not used.
+- `credential_claim` (List of String) The claim used to derive virtual credentials (e.g. to be consumed by the rate-limiting plugin), in case the consumer mapping is not used.
+If multiple values are set, it means the claim is inside a nested object of the token payload.
 Default: ["sub"]
 - `disable_session` (List of String) Disable issuing the session cookie with the specified grants.
 - `discovery_headers_names` (List of String) Extra header names passed to the discovery endpoint.
 - `discovery_headers_values` (List of String) Extra header values passed to the discovery endpoint.